cnlohr/cnballpit-vrc/README.md

  * SCRN for the sky
  * Error.MDL, TCL, Xiexe, Lyuma and the whole shader discord for the help.
  * Texelsaur's video player.

+## General Dependencies

+ * Udon Sharp
+ * Brokered Sync (And you MUST have a brokered sync manager in your heirarchy)
+ * AudioLink (not needed in operation but must be included in project)
+ * (Soft) Texel's Video Player

 ## (How to open)